VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### A1.7 Parcel Definitions and Interpretations in Existing Vermont Statute

 This section lists existing Vermont statutes that define or interpret a definition of a parcel.
-It does not list those statutes that use the term "parcel" as an identifier to clarify an idea or specify the location of what is being discussed.
+It does not list those statutes that use the term "parcel" as an identifier to clarify an idea or specify the location or applicability of what is being discussed, unless otherwise noted.

 [10 V.S.A. § 1442 - Conservation and Development / Lake Shoreland Protection Standards](https://legislature.vermont.gov/statutes/section/10/049A/01442)
 > § 1442 (13) “Parcel” means a portion of land or a tract of land with defined boundaries created by dividing the land by sale, gift, lease, mortgage foreclosure, court-ordered partition or decree, or filing of a plat, plan, or deed in the records of the municipality where the act of division occurred.